-The 2018 edition of the TiVA database provides indicators for 64 economies including all OECD, EU28 and G20 countries, most East and South-east Asian economies and a selection of South American countries.
+The 2021 edition of the TiVA database provides indicators for 66 economies including all OECD, EU and G20 countries, and a selection of East and Southeast Asian economies and South American countries.

-36 unique industrial sectors are represented within a hierarchy, including aggregates for total manufactures and total services.
-This edition covers the period 2005 to 2015, with preliminary projections to 2016 for some indicators.
+The industry list covers 45 unique industrial sectors represented within a hierarchy, including aggregates for total manufactures and total services.
+The indicators are presented for the time-period 1995-2018.

 The underlying Inter-Country Input-Output (ICIO) tables are based on statistics compiled according to the 2008 System of National Accounts (SNA 2008) from national, regional and international sources and uses an industry list based on the International Standard Industrial Classification (ISIC) Revision 4.
 Previous editions of TiVA indicators were based on SNA 1993 and an ISIC Rev.3 industry list.
 Use of the more recent international standards has inevitably resulted in revisions to the TiVA indicators.